How I went from Google intern to the head of Google Maps

 Fast Company: Let’s start at the beginning.
 How did you come to work at Google?

-Jen Fitzpatrick: I was a student in the Computer Science department at Stanford at the time, and first heard of Google as a product before it had turned into Google, when it was still a research product.
+Jen Fitzpatrick: I was a student in the computer science department at Stanford at the time, and first heard of Google as a product before it had turned into Google, when it was still a research product.
 And I quite literally just fell in love with the product.
 I was a student; information was a big deal to me.
 It very quickly turned into an indispensable tool in my life.
-And I found myself enthusiastically telling all of my friends and family about this, sort of life-altering sort of new tool that I thought they needed to discover and learn about as well.
+And I found myself enthusiastically telling all of my friends and family about this sort of life-altering new tool that I thought they needed to discover and learn about as well.

 When it came time a few months later to look for a summer internship, I couldn’t imagine anything other than working on a product that I really cared about.
 I wasn’t interested in just going and writing code for the sake of writing code.
 Google was at the very the top of the list from that standpoint.
 So I applied for, and luckily got, an internship.
 I was part of the first intern class.
 There were four of us that year.
 Very quickly I discovered, in ways that kind of surprised and shocked me, just how much there was to learn.
 I had thought that life in a university setting was kind of the pinnacle of what learning and being constantly challenged looked like and felt like.